 A month ago, the Chinese multinational technology company, Huawei introduced the Honor 20 series.
-It was in the middle of the dumpster fire that is the Sino-US trade war which took Huawei as a hostage in the negotiations.
+It was in the middle of the dumpster fire, i.e., the Sino-US trade war which took Huawei as a hostage in the negotiations.
 At an event held in London, the executive of the company refrained from announcing a specific date of launch of the series.

 However, Honor 20 is currently available only in China.
-Also, sales have been increasing each day and have been doing great in the country.
+Also, there has been an increase in sales by every passing day and have been doing great in the country.
 Hence, Huawei has been able to announce the sale of 1 million units of Honor 20 in just 14 days.
 Subsequently, the sub-brand of the company used the announcement to introduce the Honor 20 Pro arriving tomorrow.

 Specifications of the Honor 20 Pro:

-Also, the international market of Huawei has to settle with the basic Honor 20 which, however, will hit the United Kingdom on Friday.
+Also, the international market of Huawei has to settle with the basic Honor 20, which, however, will hit the United Kingdom on Friday.
 Notably, the retailers are already gathering pre-orders for the vanilla variant of the smartphone.
-It costs £399 with 6GB of RAM and 128GB of memory and comes with a free Honor Watch Magic if pre-ordered by Thursday i.e. June 20.
+It costs £399 for 6GB of RAM and 128GB of memory and comes with a free Honor Watch Magic if pre-ordered by Thursday i.e., June 20.